delamorte/spiritquestRL/README.md

 # spiritquestRL
-A roguelike/adventure game using Python 3.7.3, tcod 9.3.0 and BearLibTerminal 0.15.7.
+A roguelike/adventure game using Python, BearLibTerminal and tcod.

 See [design docs](https://github.com/delamorte/spiritquestRL/blob/master/docs/design.md) for my ambitious development plans and goals.